 Coreopsis grandiflora, C. lanceolata, C. roseus

-Coreopsis plants are easy to grow, first year flowering perennials.
-Coreopsis require little care; they flower over an exceptionally long season.
+Coreopsis plants are gratifying to grow.
+First-year flowering perennials require little care, bloom over an exceptionally-long season.

 RISING SUN Coreopsis Coreopsis grandiflora

 Sunny-yellow, semi-double, 2 in. flowers with deep red highlights.
 Rising Sun is earlier to bloom than most coreopsis, flowers appear in mid spring, continue to bloom into fall.
 The 18 in. high, 24 in. wide plants show extraordinary tolerance to both heat and drought.
 Flowers first year from seed.
 Winter hardy to Zone 4.
 A Fleuroselect Gold Medal winner (Europe's top prize).

 Masses of vibrant-yellow, semi-double, 2 in. flowers from mid spring through early fall.
 One of the earliest coreopsis to bloom, Sun Up forms naturally-rounded, tidy plants.
 Grows 10-12 in. high, 12-14 in. wide.

 Sun Up is an improved, more compact Early Sunrise coreopsis.
 First-year blooming plants demonstrate remarkable resistance to heat and drought.
 Winter hardy to Zone 4.
 A Fleuroselect Novelty winner.